 Ready to file your taxes?
-Our Director Xiomara Lorenzo shares her #nofilter perspective on how she stays on top of her taxes.
+Our former Director Xiomara Lorenzo shares her #nofilter perspective on how she stays on top of her taxes.

 A coworker asked me the other day if it’s early to start talking about the upcoming tax season.
 In my opinion, definitely not.